 Shortstop and 2nd Baseman

-Non-verbal communication happens between the shortstop and 2nd baseman between every pitch WHEN there is the potential for a play at 2nd base.
+Non-verbal communication is part of the defensive strategy that happens between the shortstop and 2nd baseman between every pitch WHEN there is the potential for a play at 2nd base.
 This includes possible stolen base or pick-off attempt.

 The Purpose: To communicate who will cover the 2nd base bag on a stolen base attempt.

 This is done non-verbally (For all you literary geniuses out there, that means NO WORDS OR SOUNDS) because you don’t want the other team to know who is covering the bag.
 Knowing this could potentially give away what pitch is coming or give the other team an advantage on hit and runs knowing where to hit the ball.

 This non-verbal communication is universal and very easy.